 He would say that all people have within them the seeds of the Logos in general.
 Another way of saying that is to say that all are created in the image of God and have a desire for Him.
 Thus we have a commonality when we dialogue with non-Christians about the true Logos.
-Because the Logos permeates and orders everything, then anything can be used as a touchpoint for presenting Christ, even to the modern virtuous pagans of our current time.
+Since the Logos permeates and orders everything, we can use anything as a touchpoint to present Christ, even to today’s virtuous pagans.

 If we look hard enough, we can see the principle of Logos in any culture.
 For example, some Eastern religions emphasize the Tao or the Way.
 In reading such literature, the parallels between the Tao and the Logos are striking.
 I would go so far to say that the Tao is the Logos manifested to Chinese culture.
 Thus we have a common point of dialogue.
 Just like Socrates expounded upon an “unknown god,” so too the Chinese philosopher named Lao Tzu stated when discussing the universal ordering principle that she perceived at work in the world: